almostengr/almostengrwebsite/docs/uses.md

 ## Web Applications and Other Tools

-* Github Issues Queue, for managing project-specific tasks
+* GitHub Issues Queue, for managing project-specific tasks
 * [Google Calendar](https://www.google.com/calendar), for managing meetings, scheduling events, and tasks that have to be done at a specific time
 * [Kodi](https://kodi.tv), for watching tv and movies